suneelpatel/Statistics-for-Data-Science-using-R/README.md

           So the "Probability of dangerous Fire when there is Smoke" is 9%

 # 9. Probability Distribution:
+We will learn this in two part = Probability + Distribution

 Probability is often associated with at least one event.
 This event can be anything.
 Basic examples of events include rolling a die or pulling a coloured ball out of a bag.
 In these examples the outcome of the event is random (you can’t be sure of the value that the die will show when you roll it), so the **variable that represents the outcome of these events is called a random variable (often abbreviated to RV)**.

 ### The 3 types of probability